numeoriginal/Media_Control_Keyboard/README.md

 Arduino:

-First value sent through the serial is the current potentiometre value to syncronize with windows volume.
+First value sent through the serial is the current potentiometer value to syncronize with windows volume.

-In the main loop we are reading the data from potentiometre maping the values to a smaller range(0,1023,0,100) for a easier manipulation.
+In the main loop we are reading the data from potentiometer maping the values to a smaller range(0,1023,0,100) for a easier manipulation.
 Based on the mapped_pot_value we change the intensity of the led to indicate the volume, and we send the mapped value through the serial.
 We read in the python the value and set the windows volume.